 Limited Edition Golden Plover Pin Badges

 A limited edition Golden Plover pin badge has been designed to honour this iconic Flow Country bird.
-The badge features a Golden Plover in its distinctive gold and black summer plumage and will be available for a suggested donation of £2 from the Forsinard Flows Visitor Centre or from the RSPB national headquarters.
+The badge features a golden plover in its distinctive gold and black summer plumage and is available only from the Forsinard Flows Visitor Centre or from the RSPB national headquarters for a donation of £2.

-Golden Plovers are a type of wader and like flat, wet habitat, making the Flow Country a perfect place for them.
-80% of the British population of Golden Plovers are in Scotland and sadly, the numbers are in decline.
-By buying a pin badge, not only will you be collecting a limited edition iconic piece, but will also help to fund the continued work of RSPB Scotland to preserve the habitat of these beautiful birds.
+Golden plovers are a type of wading bird and like flat, wet habitat, making the Flow Country a perfect place for them.
+The Flow Country is home to nationally important numbers of golden plovers.
+By buying a pin badge, not only will you be collecting a limited edition iconic piece, but will also help to fund the continued work of RSPB Scotland to look after the habitat of these beautiful birds.

-A one-of-a-kind Golden Plover donation box has also been created, and will be stationed at the Flows visitor centre – or you may find him out on the reserve!
+A one-of-a-kind golden plover donation box has also been created by Sydney Henderson, one of the long term volunteers currently staying at Forsinard.
+It will be stationed at the Flows visitor centre in Forsinard – or you may find him out on the reserve!

-For a chance to see a Golden Plover why not go on one of the weekly guided walks running from the Visitors Centre every Friday at 2pm.
+For a chance to see a golden plover why not go on one of the weekly guided walks running from the Forsinard Visitor Centre every Friday at 2pm, on the A897 between Helmsdale and Melvich.
+The walks should be booked in advance on 01641 571225 or email forsinard@rspb.org.uk There will also be a special event day at the reserve on Friday 10th August where there will be live music from the Feis Rois Ceilidh Trail (between 12 and 2), cookery demonstrations and tasting from Scotland’s Natural Larder, a guided walk and family activities.
+No booking is required for this event, except for the guided walk.

 Photos and captions.